hackingbeauty/react-mic/README.md

 <ReactMic
   record={boolean}         // defaults -> false.
 Set to true to begin recording pause={boolean}          // defaults -> false.
-Available in React-Mic-Plus upgrade only className={string}       // provide css class name onStop={function}        // callback to execute when audio stops recording onData={function}        // callback to execute when chunk of audio data is available strokeColor={string}     // sound wave color backgroundColor={string} // background color
+Available in React-Mic-Plus upgrade only visualSetting="sinewave" // defaults -> "sinewave".
+Other option is "frequencyBars" className={string}       // provide css class name
+  onStop={function}        // called when audio stops recording onData={function}        // called when chunk of audio data is available onBlock={function}       // called if user selected "block" when prompted to allow microphone access.
+  //onBlock is available in React-Mic-Plus upgrade only. strokeColor={string}     // sound wave color backgroundColor={string} // background color
 />